India-Russia: Putin visits Modi eyeing defense deals | DW | 06.12.2021

 Indian Prime Minister Narendra Modi will meet Russian President Vladimir Putin for the first time in two years

-Russian President Vladimir Putin arrived in New Delhi on Monday for his second overseas travel since the start of the coronavirus pandemic.
+Russian President Vladimir Putin is set to arrive in New Delhi on Monday for his second overseas travel since the start of the coronavirus pandemic.

 During his one-day visit, he will meet Indian Prime Minister Narendra Modi for talks that are likely to focus on bolstering military and energy ties.